 This is Brahma, as identified by his four heads.
-Brahma in this example has only two hands and they are in Anjali Mudra or Namaskara mudra.
+Brahma, in this example, has only two hands, and they are in Anjali Mudra or Namaskara Mudra.

 Though he is one of the Hindu Trinity (other two are Siva and Vishnu), Brahma’s role has always been secondary: Issuing from Vishnu’s navel to create the universe, Officiating Siva’s marriage (Kalyanasundara), Charioteer of Siva in Tripuranthakamurti and getting his status downgraded in Lingodbhava murti (sometimes seen as a swan and sometimes standing at the bottom in Anjali mudra).

 This bronze is meant to slide into a slot in the Peetha.
-Other than guessing this bronze is meant to be a part of a group, very little is known as to how and where.
+Other than guessing, this bronze is meant to be a part of a group, very little is known as to how and where.
 The protrusion at the back does not help either.

 Based on the lotus petals at the base and the metal, I think this is from North Deccan.
 It is about 9.5 cm in height.
 There is significant wear resulting from worship.
 This may date to the nineteenth century or a bit earlier.